farisaziz12/subly-coding-challenge/README.md

 - The source code uses a simple filing structure to keep the code clean.
 However, if the project was  larger and had 10+ components I would have opted for an [atomic filing structure](https://atomicdesign.bradfrost.com/chapter-2/).
 - A Constants directory was created to keep variables that would normally need to be reused throughout the codebase.
 This is not the case is this project.
 However, it is a good practice to keep constants in a separate file for manageability.
 - The `filterOptions` in `App.tsx` don't technically need to be filtered for duplicates as the mock API data doesn't change.
 However, this is done for demonstration purposes in the case that multiple items with the same `status` are returned from the API.
+- Some very basic unit and integration tests were created to make sure the app is working as expected.
+These tests are not exhaustive and would have been expanded upon if time allowed.
+- [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) were used for the git flow commit standards to maintain consistency.